-The 2019 Coronavirus (COVID-19) is a disease that causes mild to severe respiratory symptoms, including fever, cough, and difficulty breathing.
-People infected with COVID-19 have had symptoms ranging from those that are mild (like a common cold) to severe pneumonia that requires medical care in a general hospital and can be fatal, with a disproportionate risk of severe illness for older adults and/or those who have serious underlying medical health conditions.
+COVID-19 is a disease that causes mild to severe respiratory symptoms, including fever, cough, and difficulty breathing.
+People infected with COVID-19 have had symptoms ranging from those that are mild (like a common cold) to severe pneumonia that requires medical care in a general hospital and can be fatal.
+Given the disproportionate adverse health impacts of COVID-19 for older adults and those with comorbidities, many of whom reside in New York's nursing homes and ACFs, it is imperative that nursing homes and ACFs facilitate the prompt vaccination of its residents.
+Moreover, in order to ensure that nursing home and ACF personnel can safely provide resident care, it is critically important that nursing homes offer continued COVID-19 vaccinations on-site for their current and new personnel and that ACFs arrange for their current and new personnel to receive the COVID-19 vaccine at an off-site location, such as a pharmacy.